ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 echo ${instance_id}

 #	...
-WAIT A MINUTE OR TWO ...
+WAIT A MINUTE TO LET THE INSTANCE SPIN UP ...

 aws ssm start-session --target ${instance_id}

-Starting session with SessionId: George.Wendt@ucsf.edu-0033bfcb90977e788 This session is encrypted using AWS KMS.
+Starting session with SessionId: George.Wendt@ucsf.edu-.......
+This session is encrypted using AWS KMS.